Stuycs-K/final-project-8-bonug-chena/WORKLOG.md

 ## May 31
 Added deflag button and redid deflag since the original deflag was not working.
 Made a keypressed that reveals where are the mines are for the demo

+## June 1
+Worked on demo branch, tried to fix deflag methods

+## June 5
+made it so that if all the mines are properly flagged, a winner screen appears